matrix-org/matrix-spec-proposals/proposals/1711-x509-for-federation.md

 Encrypt do not support them).

 The reasons for requiring a signed certificate (or indeed, for using TLS at all) are weakened when traffic is routed via the Tor network.
-It may be reasonable to relax the requirement for a signed certificate for such traffic.
+Administrators using the Tor network could disable certificate checks for `.onion` addresses.

 ## Conclusion